universal-accessCreating accessible PDFs in LaTeX

-Over time, updates to the capabilities of PDF creation have made PDF accessibility possible.
-Strides including the LaTeX Tagging Projectarrow-up-right have enabled LaTeX-based PDFs to be accessible as well, and improvements continue to occur.
+Over time, updates to standards and authoring tools have made it possible to produce accessible PDFs.
+Recent strides, including essential contributions from the LaTeX Tagging Projectarrow-up-right, now allow LaTeX-based PDFs to be accessible as well, and improvements continue to occur.

 circle-check

-Our approach is largely informed by the LaTeX Project's accessible PDF instructionsarrow-up-right, which you can refer to for more details on the following topics.
+The approach described in this documentation is largely informed by the LaTeX Project's accessible PDF instructionsarrow-up-right, which you can refer to for more details on the following topics.

 circle-exclamation